 VoIP or IP Telephony Risks

-The only risk for moving to an IP telephony option is the quality of the network connection.
+The main risk for moving to an IP telephony option is the quality of the network connection.
 Any IP service will rely on the quality of the Broadband connection.
 A poor- or low-quality connection can impact on call quality and if there is a Broadband outage, then the IP service will be lost completely.
+This can easily be mitigated by using a business connection such as a leased line or an “Always on Internet” connection.